Union groups, investors seek worker rights review at Apple

-Labor groups and investors have filed a shareholder proposal asking Apple Inc to review how it treats workers' rights, looking to build on recent momentum to unionize workers at the iPhone maker's retail stores.
+Labor groups and investors have filed a shareholder proposal asking Apple to review how it treats workers' rights, looking to build on recent momentum to unionise workers at the iPhone maker's retail stores.

 An Apple representative declined to comment.